Key Considerations in building a diversified RRSP Portfolio

 Saving for retirement through a Registered Retirement Savings Plans (RRSP) is a long-term commitment which for most people is at least 10-years or longer.

-There are three primary things to consider when saving for retirement.
+There are three primary things to consider when building a diversified RRSP portfolio.

 1. Your time horizon